Mark-LohseMiranda/weather-dashboard/README.md

 # weather-dashboard

-Utilizing javascript/html/css and OpenWeather One Call API a user is able to search, by city, for the current weather and 5 day forcast.
+Utilizing javascript/html/css and OpenWeather One Call API a user is able to search, by city, for the current weather and 5 day forecast.

 Additionally the search history is kept in local storage.